raj-jaiswal/raj-jaiswal/README.md

 **Learning something new everyday!**

-Hi, I’m Divya (Raj) — a software developer and 3D hobbyist building web projects and simple games.
+Hi, I’m Divya Swaroop (Raj) — a software developer and design hobbyist building web projects and simple games.
 I enjoy learning new tools and techniques every day, especially in web development (JavaScript / React) and 3D modelling with Blender.
 I am open to collaboration on web, game design, and creative coding projects.

 ## Quick Info